dora1998/edged-emoji-maker/README.md

 ### Can I use this tool for animated emoji?

-No. If you can, please make a PR to this repo!
+~No. If you can, please make a PR to this repo!~

+-> Now you can convert animated GIF!

 ### How do I add edged emojis in a lump?